 The project was developed under the International Urban Design Ideas Competition for the future of Berlin-Brandenburg 2070, marking 100 years anniversary of greater Berlin.
-The competition jury have selected it among 55 best International entries, as 4th place winner.
+The competition jury has selected it among 55 best International entries, as 4th place winner.

 Competition Entries: Berlin-Brandenburg 2070